Skip to main content

 Claims

 As KILT is an open system, entities can make claims about any other entities, including themselves.
-A claim (as in the real world) can only be trusted if another trusted entity (we call them Attesters) certifies this claim.
+An entity can only trust a claim (as in the real world) if another trusted entity (called Attesters) certifies this claim.
 Therefore, Verifiers might trust different Attesters for distinct scenarios.

 In KILT, claims are based on claim types (CTypes).
-Hence, given a CType, a Claimer only needs to create a claim with the properties specified in the CType schema.
-The resulting claim contains a reference to the CType by its hash and includes the identity of the claim subject (identified by the owner property).
+Given a CType, a Claimer only needs to create a claim with the properties specified in the CType schema.
+The resulting claim contains a reference to the CType by its hash and includes the identity of the claim subject (identified by the owner property, which has the value of a KILT DID).

 Claim example